Thai Cabbage Salad

 What if you don’t want cilantro in the Thai Cabbage Salad?

-The dressing for this salad uses my favorite Red Boat Fish Sauce (affiliate link) but you can use Vegetarian Fish Sauce (affiliate link) if you want it to be a vegetarian recipe.
+The dressing for this salad uses my favorite Red Boat Fish Sauce (affiliate link) but you can buy Vegetarian Fish Sauce (affiliate link) to make it a vegetarian recipe.
+Or make your own Vegan Fish Sauce if you prefer.

 How to Make Thai Cabbage Salad: